ska-telescope/developer.skatelescope.org/src/tools/binderhub.rst

 Each configuration is a set of options for KubeSpawner, which defines how Kubernetes should launch a new server pod.
 Any configuration options passed to the profileList configuration will overwrite the defaults in KubeSpawner
 (or any configuration you’ve added elsewhere in your helm chart).

+Currently there are two user profiles available by default in the Jupyterhub deployment.

+* default
+* test

+System team members can generate more profiles if teams have a specific need for them.
+Profiles can be configured with specific requirements such as storage, CPU and Memory.
+If your team requires a specific profile for Jupyterhub please get in contact with the System Team by raising a `support ticket <https://jira.skatelescope.org/servicedesk/customer/portal/166>`_.

 Policies
 ========